 A number of existing challenges need to be addressed to make agrivoltaics a more widespread and adoptable practice.
 These include:

 - Restrictions on land use: Several states have placed restrictions on commercial solar development to protect farmlands with high-value soil from development.
 Three states do not have net-metering; these states could share costs and electricity in Community Solar development.
 And, for example, Oregon only allows for 20-acre agrivoltaic developments on farmland.
+However, the southest U.S, do not hace these restrictions.

 - Cost: Agrivoltaic solar panels are more costly than traditional solar panels, as they can require additional settings, space, and other specializations.
 However, the energy generated by solar panels can help to offset these costs over time.
+And data my center model offsets this through the data center revenue stream, not just energy sales back to the grid.

 - Meticulous design: The design of agrivoltaic systems needs to be carefully considered to maximize benefits and minimize drawbacks.
 For example, agrivoltaics may not work in areas that do not receive a lot of sunlight, or with crops that require a lot of direct sunlight.